-ARLINGTON, VA. — Consumer confidence toward technology spending rose in August, but sentiment toward the overall economy dropped, according to the Consumer Electronics Association (CEA).
+ARLINGTON, VA. — Consumer confidence toward technology spending increased slightly, while sentiment toward the overall economy saw a marginal decrease, according to the Consumer Electronics Association (CEA).

-The CEA Index of Consumer Technology Expectations (ICTE), which measures consumer expectations about technology spending, increased by 1 point in August to 87.2.
-This is the highest point it has reached in 2013.
+The CEA Index of Consumer Technology Expectations (ICTE), which measures consumer expectations about technology spending, increased by 0.5 points in May to reach 88.2.

-The CEA Index of Consumer Expectations (ICE), which measures consumer expectations about the broader economy, decreased 5.2 points in August to 162.6.
-This is 6.1 points lower than the prior-year period.
+The CEA Index of Consumer Expectations (ICE), which measures consumer expectations about the broader economy, decreased by 0.8 points from last month to 166.7 in May.